 b.
 Further, after Paul’s arrest: “And the night following the Lord stood by him, and said, Be of good cheer, Paul: for as thou hast testified of me in Jerusalem, so must thou bear witness also at Rome,” Acts 23:11.
 Work in Jerusalem.

 c.
-Finally, after Paul’s witness to Festus: “Then said Paul, I stand at Caesar's judgment seat, where I ought to be judged: to the Jews have I done no wrong, as thou very well knowest. ...
+Finally, after Paul’s witness to Festus: “Then said Paul, I stand at Caesar's judgment seat, where I ought to be judged: to the Jews have I done no wrong, as thou very well knowest ...
 I refuse not to die: I appeal unto Caesar.
 Then Festus, when he had conferred with the council, answered, ‘Hast thou appealed unto Caesar?’
 Unto Caesar shalt thou go,” Acts 25:10-12.

-1. Danger ahead: “Paul admonished them, and said unto them, sirs; I perceive that this voyage will be with hurt and much damage, not only of the lading and ship, but also of our lives.”
+1. Danger ahead: “Paul admonished them, and said unto them, sirs; I perceive that this voyage will be hurt and much damage, not only of the lading and ship, but also of our lives.”

 2. Decision to sail: “Nevertheless the centurion believed the master and the owner of the ship, more than those things which were spoken by Paul,” Acts 27:9-11.

 a.
-To the Corinthians: “In labours more abundant, in stripes above measure, in prisons more frequent, in death oft.
-Of the Jews five times received I forty stripes save one.
+To the Corinthians: “In labors more abundant, in stripes above measure, in prisons more frequent, in death oft.
+Of the Jews, five times received I forty stripes save one.
 Thrice was I beaten with rods, once was I stoned, thrice I suffered shipwreck, a night and a day I have been in the deep: In journeying often, in perils of waters... in perils in the sea, in perils among false brethren,” 2 Corinthians 11:23-26.
 He had a lifetime of perils.

 b.
 To the Hebrews: “Let brotherly love continue.
-Be not forgetful to entertain strangers, for thereby some have entertained angels unawares,” Hebrews 13:1-2.
+Be not forgetful to entertain strangers, for some have entertained angels unawares,” Hebrews 13:1-2.

 c.
 Is the angel of the Lord welcomed in this House?
 We never know who God has sent among us with His blessings!